joaopizani/env.mpd-ncmpcpp/README.md

 But also, the settings have a **gradient of customizability**, in which _reasonable defaults are present_, but settings which are more personal are _easy to customize_.

-The more personal the setting, the easier it is to override the defaults I coded in.
+The ideal I strive for is: the more personal the setting, the easier it should be to override the defaults.

 Enough with background and motivations, let's take a look at what gives this MPD+NCMPCPP its "taste":

 Highlights of the configuration
 -------------------------------